What Is Individual Counseling and How Can It Help?

 Therapy Modalities Used in Individual Counseling

-Here are some modalities therapists may use during individual counseling:
+Here are a few modalities I often use in individual counseling:

-Systemic & Attachment-Based Therapy: Understanding how early relationships shape adult attachment styles and emotional well-being.
+Systemic & Attachment-Based Therapy – Understand how early relationships and societal systems shape your adult life and emotional landscape.

 What to Expect in Individual Therapy Sessions